PortMaster1/N.O.V.A-Project/Onboard-Setup/README.md

 The onboard setup is currently supported on the following:
 - Jetson Orin Nano (8GB RAM)

-This model is planned to be split between two Jetson devices, one runnibg the `LLM_Nano` folder, and the other running the `Vision_Nano` folder.
+This model is planned to be split between two Jetson devices, one running the `LLM_Nano` folder, and the other running the `Vision_Nano` folder.

 Ollama models are kept at `/usr/share/ollama/.ollama/models`.